+What began as a dream among friends has now transformed into a thriving and prosperous manufacturer of premium tobacco products.
 Today King Mountain products can be found coast to coast, border to border.

 As far back as Yakama’s history has been recorded the territory now referred to as the Cascade Mountain Range to the Columbia river and beyond, has been a part of the Yakama Nation ancestral holdings, this qualifies them as original owners of these territories.

 At the signing of the Treaty of 1855, which took place near present day Walla Walla, Washington, 14 tribes and bands were confederated into the Yakama Indian Nation.
 Of the original 10.8 million acres of Yakama domain, 1.3 million acres were set aside by the treaty of 1855 as the Yakama reservation.
 Today the Yakama nation consists of 10,200 enrolled tribal members.

 A distinct attribute of the Yakama Nation Treaty of 1855 is the specific language that was included within the minutes of the Treaty regarding the trade of tobacco.
 Trade not only Native to Native, but also Native to Non-Native.
 This allows the Yakama Nation, as well as its membership exclusive rights protected within our Treaty to continue on with tobacco trade free of injury.

 Today King Mountain grows its own tobacco within the Yakama Valley on Tribal land.
 Our premium tobacco is blended within the King Mountain Products.